-Public exhibition of the draft plan provides an important opportunity for members of the community to have a say in the future management of Doodle Comer Swamp Nature Reserve.
-Comments close 28 September 2020.
+Public exhibition of the draft plan provided an important opportunity for members of the community to have a say in the future management of Doodle Comer Swamp Nature Reserve.
+Comments closed 28 September 2020.

-This plan has been prepared using a new format and presented as 2 separate documents:
+This plan was prepared using a new format and presented as 2 separate documents:

 - The planning considerations document supports the plan of management.
 It includes detailed information on park values (e.g. threatened species and cultural heritage) and threats to these values.
 A summary of this information is in the plan of management.

 Doodle Comer Swamp Nature Reserve encompasses about half of the Doodle Comer Swamp, an ephemeral wetland listed in the National Directory of Important Wetlands and the largest wetland of its type in southern NSW.
 The catchment for Doodle Comer Swamp is unregulated and the wetland has an unaltered water flow regime, now uncommon in New South Wales inland wetlands and of high conservation value.

 When inundated, Doodle Comer Swamp attracts large numbers of waterbirds that use the swamp for breeding and foraging.
 When dry, the wetland provides habitat for the threatened bush stone-curlew, listed as endangered in New South Wales.
 Other threatened animals found include brolga and superb parrot.
 The reserve contains several threatened ecological communities such as Inland Grey Box Woodland and Sandhill Pine Woodland.